 Communications professionals must constantly be learning while they're working overtime to make their messages heard, help their brand's bottom line and beat the competition.
 Their inspiring leaps in skill, creativity and versatility can find no better showcase than at PR News' annual Platinum PR Awards, which celebrate the best communications programs and teams of the year.

-Platinum PR Award winners set industry benchmarks for excellence across all areas of PR.
+Platinum PR Award winners set industry benchmarks for excellence across all areas of communications.
 All U.S.-based and international agencies, corporations, nonprofits/associations, vendors and government organizations worldwide are eligible to enter.
-Categories for the 2017 Platinum PR Awards have been updated to reflect the evolution of brand communications and developments in social media.
+Categories for the 2018 Platinum PR Awards have been updated to reflect the evolution of brand communications and developments in social media.
 You can preview the submission questions create an entry portal account here.

 A campaign that was conceived and executed within a 24-hour time frame, for instance, a campaign launched in reaction to a trending news story.